-Phonological patterns often involve factors other than the surface phonetic form of the utterance, abstract factors such as underlying representation (opacity, Kiparsky 1971, 1973), prosodic affiliation (Kahn, 1976), morphological structure (Casali, 1996; Beckman, 1998), paradigm membership (Benua, 1997), syntactic category (Smith, 2001, 2011), or lexical stratum (Itô and Mester, 1995).
-Since many (perhaps most) phonological patterns originate historically in phonologization of preexisting phonetic covariation (Hyman, 1976; Ohala, 1993; Hume and Johnson, 2001; Barnes, 2002; Blevins, 2004, 2008), the question arises of how and when they acquire their sensitivity to the effects of abstract factors.
+1995).
+Since many, or even most, phonological patterns originate historically in phonologization of pre-existing phonetic covariation (Hyman, 1976; Ohala, 1993; Hume and Johnson, 2001; Barnes, 2002; Blevins, 2004, 2008), the question arises of how and when they acquire their sensitivity to the effects of abstract factors.
 Research on American Raising has played an important role in addressing this question.
 That research has focused on lexical abstractness, specifically, how Raising comes to be conditioned by the (abstract) underlying voicing of flapped /t/ rather than its (concrete) surface voicing (e.g., Fruehwald 2013, 2016; Berkson et al. 2017; Davis et al. 2019; Farris-Trimble and Tessier 2019; Davis et al., this volume).

-The theme of this paper is that that the program of research into lexical conditioning of American Raising can be usefully generalized to encompass a wider spectrum of abstract factors and a wider field of dialects.
+The theme of this paper is that that the program of research into lexical conditioning of American Raising can be generalized to encompass a wider spectrum of abstract factors and a wider field of dialects.
 American Raising and Canadian Raising are members of a larger family of similar patterns in English worldwide, English Diphthong Raising (Moreton and Thomas, 2007).
 Underlying voicing is one of many abstract factors that can condition Raising, including prosody, the type and position of morpheme boundaries, and the free/bound status of stems.
-This chapter lays out three competing hypotheses as to how phonological patterns acquire abstract conditioning, and sketches several specific ways in which between-dialect variation in English Diphthong Raising might be used to distinguish between them empirically.
+The paper lays out three competing hypotheses as to how phonological patterns acquire abstract conditioning, and sketches several specific ways in which between-dialect variation in English Diphthong Raising might be used to distinguish between them empirically.

-The first section situates American Raising in the global typology of English Diphthong Raising.

-The second section reviews the phonetic precursors to English Diphthong raising and their role in shaping that typology.
-The third section uses a Mississippi dialect to illustrate how prosodic and morphological factors can condition Raising.
-The fourth section reviews three competing hypotheses about how phonological patterns acquire abstract conditioning, and the fifth suggests specific ways to use between-dialect variation in Raising to distinguish those hypotheses empirically.
-The chapter concludes with discussion of how studies of Raising in individual dialects might be set up to facilitate later cross-dialectal comparison for this purpose.
+Section 2 situates American Raising in the global typology of English Diphthong Raising.
+Section 3 reviews the phonetic precursors to English Diphthong raising and their role in shaping that typology.
+Section 4 uses a Mississippi dialect to illustrate how prosodic and morphological factors can condition Raising.
+Section 5 reviews three competing hypotheses about how phonological patterns acquire abstract conditioning, and Section 6 suggests specific ways to use between-dialect variation in Raising to distinguish those hypotheses empirically.
+Section 7 concludes the paper with suggestions for future research.

-English Diphthong Raising
+2 English Diphthong Raising

 American Raising is one version of English Diphthong Raising (Moreton and Thomas, 2007), a phonological syndrome in which the height of certain vocoids (diphthongs or monophthongs) depends on the voicing of the following consonant.
 Examples involving the PRICE and PRIZE classes are shown in Table 1.
 Two remarkable facts are apparent at once.
 The first is that, while the phonetic realizations of the PRICE and PRIZE vocoids vary widely from one dialect to another, the higher of the two is always found in the pre-voiceless environment (T is always to the left of D in Table 1).
 The other is that the pattern reappears at many times and in many places around the English-speaking world.
 Cardoso (2015, p.
-1), writes that "[i]n nearly every case of new-dialect formation in varieties of English, phonologically-conditioned variation of the PRICE and MOUTH vowels ... has developed", and Trudgill (1986) states that it is found "in nearly every form of non-creolised, mixed, colonial English outside Australasia and South Africa" (p.
+1), writes that "[i]n nearly every case of new-dialect formation in varieties of English, phonologically-conditioned variation of the PRICE and MOUTH vowels ... has developed ....", and Trudgill (1986) states that it is found "in nearly every form of non-creolised, mixed, colonial English outside Australasia and South Africa" (p.
 160, emphasis in original).